Japan in November: photography to inspire your wanderlust

 And if you get tired of walking, why not try a rickshaw?

 The Fushimi Inari shrine is dedicated to the Shinto goddess of rice, Inari.
+We actually saw a part of a festival called Shinjo-sai – it’s a ceremony of appreciation for the harvest and prayers for peace for the nation.

 Each of the gates was donated as an offering by an individual or business, with the larger the gate, the larger the donation.
+There are also many statues of foxes next to the gates, as foxes are believed to be Inari’s messengers.

 Walking through these gates is an absolutely unique and unforgettable experience.
+And if you’d like to take some amazing Japan photos, this is one of the best places to visit.

-Whether you decide to go for a selfie as this young couple did, or capture the torii gates on their own, you can’t go wrong – Fushimi Inari is one of Japan’s iconic sights and a fabulous place for photography.
+Whether you decide to go for a selfie as this young couple did or capture the torii gates on their own, you can’t go wrong – Fushimi Inari is one of Japan’s iconic sights and a fabulous place for photography.

 Not your typical snapshot from Kyoto, you’d think?